 3. The Discipline of Daily Praying (Talking) to God – Matthew 6:5-7 states; But you, when you pray, go into your room, and when you have shut your door, pray to your Father who is in the secret place; and your Father who sees in secret will reward you openly.
 And when you pray, do not use vain repetitions as the heathen do.
 Mark 1:35 states Jesus prayed in the morning; Now in the morning, having risen a long while before daylight, He went out and departed to a solitary place; and there He prayed.
 1 Thessalonians 5:17 says; Pray without ceasing.
 Prayer starts with praising and thanking God for everything He has done for you.
 Simply being quiet before the Lord is also effective prayer as well as praying in the Spirit (spiritual language – Jude 20; 1 Corinthians 12-14).

 4. The Discipline of Regularly Worshipping Together – The fourth commandment speaks about resting and worshipping the Lord every 7th day.
 Exodus 20:8 states; Remember the Sabbath day to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 We are like coals in a fire; when you remove one from the others it usually goes out.
 Psalm 122 states; I was glad when they said to me, “Let us go into the house of the LORD.”
 Worshipping together is practice for what we will do together for eternity.
 Matthew 6:10 states; Your will be done here on earth as it is in heaven.
 It glorifies God when His kids gather before Him in one place to thank and praise Him.
+It also is a faith statement to the world that we believe our God will provide for us, as we cease our work for a day.
 Regardless of what day you choose, the Lord gives us one day out of seven to rest and enjoy Him.
 This day of gathering together reminds us of His blessings and His ability to handle things while we rest.

 6. The Discipline of Service – The Bible states we were not only saved from hell but saved to serve the Lord and others; Ephesians 2:8-10 states, For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
 It is only as we work together do we see the part of the body God made us to be come alive and grow (1 Corinthians 12).
 Ephesians 4:16 states it this way; the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
 James 1:22 states we are to be doers of the Word not just hearers.